 If for some reason the fixings remain loose even after tightening, there could be a couple of reasons.

 Firstly, the fixings could be too small for the hole they are seated in.
-In this case, the fixings are inadequate and were probably not installed the right size to begin with.
+In this case, the fixings are inadequate and were probably not installed in the right size, to begin with.